teleprint-me/sdl-examples/docs/dda.md

 float x_increment = delta_x / (float) steps;
 ```

-Note that we typecast `steps` to `float` to ensure the division yields a floating-point result.
-This step highlights a limitation of the DDA algorithm as it may lose precision during this phase of the process.
+_Note that we typecast `steps` back to `float` to ensure the division yields a floating-point result.
+This step, similar to when we calculated the differences between the coordinates, highlights a limitation of the DDA algorithm as it may lose precision during this phase of the process._